MooersLab/emacsclient-custom-frames/README.md

 It took me too long to grasp the joys of **emacslient**.
 I wish that I had started using them earlier.

-This above bash script provides 21 functions for calling **emacslient**, each with a unique foreground--background color combination.
+This above bash script `colored-clients.sh` provides 21 functions for calling **emacslient**, each with a unique foreground--background color combination.
 They enable the opening of 21 uniquely colored frames.

 These functions also take the project's name or index number as a command line argument.